Knock Knock (2015 film): Plot

 On Father's Day weekend, architect Evan Webber remains home to complete his work project and attend his physical therapy appointment for his injured shoulder while his wife and children go on a pre-planned vacation.
 His wife Karen, a successful artist, leaves her assistant Louis in charge of her sculpture that needs to be moved to an art gallery for her show.

 Two young women, Genesis and Bel, knock on Evan's door during a rainstorm.
 Soaking wet, they tell him they are looking for the address of a party but their phones are not working.
 Evan allows them in to dry off and use the Internet.
 The girls play with the family dog, Monkey, and flirt with Evan while he orders an Uber for them.
-They disappear to the bathroom when their driver arrives.
-Evan brings them their clothes and finds them naked.
-He tries to convince them to leave, but they seduce him and he has a threesome with them.
+As the evening wears on, Genesis and Bel repeatedly push his boundaries, questioning him about fidelity and human nature, getting Evan to dodge them a few times, including when Bel tries to kiss him.
+The girls disappear to the bathroom when their driver arrives; when Evan brings them their clothes, he finds them naked.
+He rejects them yet again, trying to convince them to leave, refusing their advances, but they ignore him, seduce him and he has a threesome with them.

-The next morning, Evan finds that the girls are abusing his hospitality and have vandalized Karen's sculpture.
-He threatens to call the police, but they claim they are underage.
+The next morning, Evan finds himself stuck with the girls.
+Both of them act erratic, messy and destructive, and it is apparent that they have no intention of actually leaving the house anymore.
+Eventually they vandalize Karen's sculpture after Evan tries to force them out, and he threatens to call the police, but they claim they are underage, threatening in turn to have him charged with statutory rape.
 Vivian, his physical therapist, arrives, but upon meeting Genesis who pretends to be Evan's lover, she angrily leaves.
 As they continue taunting him and almost push him to his breaking point, Evan finally calls the police and begins to report a break-in.
 Disconnecting the call, the girls agree to be taken home.

 At night, after finishing cleaning the house, Evan is attacked and knocked out by Genesis.
-He wakes up tied to his bed as Bel climbs onto him and rapes him, while Genesis records them with Evan's phone.
-Evan breaks free and charges at Genesis, but she stabs him with a fork.
+He wakes up tied to his bed, and after Bel torments him and both of them threaten to answer one of Karen's facetimes if he doesn't comply, Bel proceeds to climb onto him and rapes him, while Genesis records them with Evan's phone.
+Evan breaks free and charges at Genesis, but she stabs him right into his operated shoulder with a fork.
 She and Bel tie Evan to a chair with an electrical cord, torturing him into answering their provoking questions about his infidelity.